zeplin/connected-components-docs/docs/gettingStarted/VUE.md

 # Troubleshooting

-If you run into any issues while running the `zeplin connect` command, make sure that you have the Vue plugin installed.
+If you run into any issues while running the `zeplin connect` command, make sure that you have the Vue.js plugin installed.

-Despite your components are convenient to create snippets and descriptions but the plugin couldn't generate them you can open an issue to the [repository](https://github.com/politico/zeplin-cli-connect-plugin-vue/issues).
+If you can't see documentation or code snippets in Zeplin after you successfully run the command, please create an issue under the [Vue.js plugin repository](https://github.com/politico/zeplin-cli-connect-plugin-vue/issues).

 # Related resources